SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 - [Donut Emulator](https://smashedfrenzy16.github.io/donut-emulator)
 - [PytoolSuite](https://smashedfrenzy16.github.io/pytoolsuite)

+### What I want to accomplish in the future

+I currently am working very hard towards becoming a useful and great developer to improve the lives of others.
+I am inspired by my friends, the general public and major tech companies to create all of my greatest works, such as Donut Emulator and PytoolSuite.

+### Overview of the last year

+It was a great time having to code open source projects on GitHub. t was a very fruitful year and I commited more regularly that in 2020.
+Collaboration was started last year.
+I have to thank all of those who have chosen to follow me and fork my projects, it is much appreciated!
+With the rise of 2022, I am hopefully looking to commit even more and get more followers, with more major projects in the mix as well!

 <!--You can use the [editor on GitHub](https://github.com/SmashedFrenzy16/smashedfrenzy16.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.